Fantom-Factory/projectBuilderPlus/README.md

 ### What is this repository for? ###
 This source is for Project Builder Plus as an open source to the project haystack community.

+We have videos located here.  http://wiki.bassg.com/display/PBP

+Connect with obix to Niagara generate haystack DB and push DB to SkySpark

+Generate nHaystack import DB and push to SkySpark.

+Use cases of this application can further improve the project haystack usage and tooling within the IoT industry.

+Licensing is Academic 3.0.
+Feel free to clone branch add remove create anything with this code.

+If you are using haystack please consider signing up to Project-Haystack.org become a member pay dues, be a sponsor at haystack connect conference.

+If you really like what we have done here, you can pay our dues for Project Haystack too. :D

 ### How do I get set up? ###